alexeyOnGitHub/build-publisher-plugin/README.md

-# Jenkins Publisher Plugin
+# Build Result Publisher Plugin

-Publish notifications for all completed builds to a RabbitMQ instance.
+Jenkins plugin to publish notifications for all completed builds to a RabbitMQ instance.

 Sample notification message: